SuitableApp/xtru/ReadMe.md

   ```bash
   docker-compose run --rm builder
   ```
-- About what to expect before you start building an image:
+- What you need to know before you start creating an image:
   - A docker image building (i.e. docker-compose build) depends on specs, but in most cases it takes a few minutes.
   - However, building a container takes longer than that.
 It may be over when you go out for a haircut and come back.
   - This is because it will start building the LLVM, Clang, and Boost C++ Libraries (if these have not built so already).
+  - Oracle Database Instant Client 19c will be downloaded and set up automatically, as it is required for application build and runtime.

 - Depending on your platform, you may receive the following warning: and build fails.
   > WARN[0000] The "HOSTTYPE" variable is not set.
 Defaulting to a blank string.